iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements

 These are the testament for my high achiever mindset.
 I know what it takes to reach mastery.
-I have been through the process.

 •Under Top-5/100+ teams, declared champions in the Scilab Toolbox Hackathon conducted by FOSSEE, IIT Bombay, 2020